Thyroid Cancer: A Comprehensive Guide and The Top 6 Ways To Prevent ItMay 1, 2017

 One of the most promising things that I like about renaming adrenal fatigue, is that it gives a much more positive prognosis for those dealing with this state of dysregulation.
 Not only does it provide more clarity, but it is also a happier outcome for those suffering.

-Bottom Line: Your adrenals simply are not broken and they can heal with time and effort.
+In Conclusion: Your adrenals simply are not broken and they can heal with time and effort.
 Addison’s disease is another problem unto itself, which is why it more appropriately should have the name adrenal fatigue.

 Understanding Your Adrenals